sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 However, there's another problem.
 Some of the load and store instructions use pointers of arbitrary types.
 If MemPass doesn't know what the pointer types are, it can't pass those addresses to the runtime library for evaluation.

 A solution that MemPass employs is to insert `bitcast` instructions after every load or store instruction, converting the address pointer from its arbitrary type to an 8-bit integer pointer.
 Since we're only comparing addresses and not the actual values at these addresses, this should work somewhat well.
-However, the breadth of types in LLVM could allow for some imprecision here.

 With `i8*` pointers, all MemPass needs is the size of the memory chunk that a load or store plans to interact with.
 While this data is not immediately accessible, LLVM provides a handy DataLayout class.
 After grabbing the type of the element that the *original* pointer points to, MemPass can extract its size and pass that to our library functions.

 Finally, we need to actually check if we are accessing memory that is available as per the allocation table.
 MemPass takes the difference of the address in question with every pointer address in the allocation table, and compares it to the appropriate sizes.
 If the address is within the bounds of a chunk of memory, then we are fine.
 Otherwise, the program will emit a use after free warning, and continue to look for more vulnerabilities.

-> **Note**: These pointer address comparisons are somewhat sketchy, there likely may be a better approach to memory access checking that we were unable to find.

 ## Program Termination